 7. Pay special attention to privileged users.

 Privileged users have access to an organization’s critical data and infrastructure, and thus pose a greater danger than ordinary users.
-That’s why privileged users in law firms need more severe data security measures: password management, manual access request approvals, personalized access rights, and more.
+That’s why privileged users in law firms need to consider the capabilities of privileged account management platforms: password management, manual access request approvals, granular management of access permissions, and more.

 8. Control third-party actions.